-Develop alternatives for antibiotics
+Develop alternatives for antimicrobials

-Alternatives to antibiotics, which could be useful to complement the activity of antibiotics, should be used to overcome and reduce resistance selection and adverse effects associated with antibiotic use.
-Specific alternatives could address all parts of the infection life cycle, for example anti-virulence strategies, bacteriophages, molecular scissors, antimicrobial peptides or host defence peptides.
+Alternatives to antimicrobials, which could be useful to complement the activity of antimicrobials, should be used to overcome and reduce resistance selection and adverse effects associated with antibiotic and antifungal use.
+Specific alternatives could address all parts of the infection life cycle, for example anti-virulence strategies, bacteriophages and fungal viruses, enzyme blockers, nanomedical solutions, molecular scissors, antimicrobial peptides, anti-biofilm agents, prevention of sporulation (fungi) or host defence peptides.
 Specific vaccines need to be developed for the prevention of infections and to prevent the development of multi-drug resistant (MDR) strains.
-R&D opportunities have been reviewed in a recent report from the Wellcome Trust.
-When developing new antibiotics for veterinary medicine and agricultural sectors, capabilities of cross-resistance to antibiotics for human medical use should be carefully evaluated.
-A guidance for such evaluation needs to be developed.
+R&D opportunities have been reviewed in a report from the Wellcome Trust25.
+When developing new antibiotics and antifungals for veterinary medicine and agricultural sectors, capabilities of cross-resistance to antimicrobials for human medical use should be carefully evaluated.
+A guidance for such evaluation needs to be developed which include wildlife bacterial and fungal diseases and a comprehensive One Health approach.

-Develop treatment protocols based on combination therapy using existing and new antibiotics
+Develop treatment protocols based on combination therapy using new and existing antimicrobials